lupyuen/lupyuen.github.io/src/forgejo.md

 If we don't secure our CI Server, we might create [__Security Problems__](TODO) in our server.

 Securing our CI Server is probably the toughest part of our Git Forge Migration.
-(That's why GitHub is so expensive!)
+That's why GitHub is so expensive!

+(Maybe we move NuttX Scripts into a __More Secure Repo__?)

 # Sync our Read-Write Mirror